Risae Matsuda

-Risae Matsuda (松田 利冴, Matsuda Risae) is a Japanese voice actress from Takatsuki, Osaka who is affiliated with I'm Enterprise.
-She is the twin sister of voice actress Satsumi Matsuda.
+Risae Matsuda (松田 利冴, Matsuda Risae) is a Japanese voice actress who is affiliated with I'm Enterprise.
+She is the older twin sister of voice actress Satsumi Matsuda.
 She is known for her roles as Hakumei in Hakumei and Mikochi and Noella in Drugstore in Another World.

 Biography

-Matsuda was born in Takatsuki, Osaka on July 16, 1993, one day before her twin sister Satsumi.
+Matsuda was born in Takatsuki, Osaka on July 16, 1993, one day before her younger twin sister Satsumi.
 In 2010 and 2011, she and Satsumi participated in the Animax Anison Grand Prix, after which both enrolled at the Japan Narration Actor Institute.

 Matsuda made her voice acting debut in 2014, playing background roles in The Irregular at Magic High School and Sword Art Online.
 In 2015, she played the role of Azuna Kuzuha in Dance with Devils.
 In 2016, she played the role of Minael in Magical Girl Raising Project.
 In 2018, she played the roles of Kaoru Mashiko in Katana Maidens: Toji No Miko and Hakumei in Hakumei and Mikochi.
 In 2017, she played Luca Esposito in Astra Lost in Space.
 In 2020, she played Lucifer in Lapis Re:Lights.
 In 2021, she played Chika Sawada in Kageki Shojo!! and Noella in Drugstore in Another World.